nenastiana/DTT_Frontend_Assessment/README.md

 ## Getting Started

-To run the project locally, use the following command:
+To run the project locally, use the following command from my-vue-app:

 ```bash
 npm run dev -- --port 8080